hackerlank/bookexcel/README.md

 # Feture

-* Works in Windows,Linux and Mac OX S
+* Works on Windows,Linux and Mac OX S
 * Support `.xls .xlsx and .ods` format
 * Batch works
 * Filter by: `file name,sheet name,column,row`
+* Support merge sheets and columns
+* Export for client or server individual
 * Easy to extend your own export format and parse code

 # How to use